MCP Servers for Design: How Sailop Integrates with Any AI Agent

 }Tool 8: score-diff

-Compares two versions of a file and reports the score delta.
-Useful for verifying that a change actually improved the design.
+Compares two versions of a file and reports the delta — the proof a change actually helped rather than just moving code around.

 {